<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title>AntiVJ is a visual label &#187; Antivj</title>
+<title>AntiVJ &#187; Antivj</title>

-<atom:link href="http://blog.antivj.com/category/antivj/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blog.antivj.com/category/antivj/feed/" rel="self" type="application/rss+xml" />

 <sy:updatePeriod>hourly</sy:updatePeriod>